Myanmar–Timor-Leste relations: 2023

 In August 2023, the State Administration Council junta expelled the East Timorese ambassador in retaliation for the Timor-Leste government meeting with the National Unity Government of Myanmar (NUG).
 In December 2023, Timor-Leste President José Ramos-Horta called for Tatmadaw soldiers to defect and join the resistance, making Timor-Leste the only government to have openly expressed sympathies to anti-junta forces in Myanmar.
 Officials of the State Administration Council responded with outrage, running anti-Timor-Leste articles in state media referring to Ramos-Horta as a "thoughtless mouthpiece of the NUG".
 Additionally, "junta-backed nationalists" held a protest in Yangon against Ramos-Horta.

 2025

-On 2 July 2025, the State Administration Council of Myanmar has officially notified Malaysia, the 2025 ASEAN chair, of its opposition to Timor-Leste joining the bloc this October 2025, citing internal interference.
+On 2 July 2025, the State Administration Council of Myanmar has officially notified Malaysia, the 2025 ASEAN chair, of its opposition to Timor-Leste joining the bloc in October 2025, citing internal interference.
 Timor-Leste has reportedly supported the opposing democratic forces in the onging civil war.

+2026

+After the Chin Human Rights Organisation met Ramos-Horta in Timor-Leste on 14 January 2026, the State Security and Peace Commission junta accused the CHRO of violating the ASEAN Charter.
+The CHRO intends to sue the junta for war crimes under Timor-Leste's legal jurisdiction.
+The Foreign Ministry of Myanmar stated that the meeting constitutes as "blatant interference" and filed a criminal complaint against Timor-Leste.
+Later, on 16 February, Myanmar ordered the expulsion of the Timor-Leste's top representative after the CHRO opened its case against the junta war crimes and crimes against humanity.